 TBIs are costly injuries that bring large medical bills due to the extensive care they often require.
-When we represent you, a lawyer in our New Orleans office can identify your damages and their monetary values and build a case to recover the costs of medical treatment.
+When we represent you, our New Orleans traumatic brain injury lawyer can identify your damages and their monetary values and build a case to recover the costs of medical treatment.
 This may entail gathering evidence such as your medical files, employment records, and personal accounts of the injury’s impact on your life from you and your family members.

 Depending on your full range of injuries and their severity, the recoverable damages in your case may include:

 - Loss of income: If your injury and recovery period forced you to miss work, you might be able to claim the money you were not able to earn.

 - Reduced earning capability: If your TBI makes it so that you can no longer work the same job as before the accident, or you must work and earn less, you can claim this damage type.

 - Disability: This applies to any permanent mental or physical limitations that the accident caused.

 - Mental anguish: Any mental or emotional stress resulting from your TBI may be recoverable.